 - Politically Incorrect Villain: James Arnold gives horribly offensive nicknames for his disabled henchmen.
 For example his Dragon with leg prosthesis is nicknamed Gazelle.

-- Shout-Out: The list of deceased spies mentioned by Mr. Graves includes Simon Templar (The Saint); John Drake (Danger Man); John Steed and Nick Gambit (The Avengers).
+- Shout-Out: The list of deceased spies mentioned by Mr. Graves includes Simon Templar (The Saint); John Drake (Danger Man); John Steed (The Avengers (1960s)) and Nick Gambit (The New Avengers).

 - Smoking Is Cool: Jack teaches Gary to smoke with style.